GuaciG/omdb-Next/README.md

-# Movie App with Nextjs 15 and deployed on Vercel
+# Movie App with Nextjs 15, Tailwindcss and deployed on Vercel

 A very easy to use app where you can search for movies using a search engine.
 Type any word that contains the title and hit search.
 All movies related to that word will appear.